 Leaders in Modernization

-Each modernization priority area is led by an Assistant Director or Technical Director, who is responsible for unifying and advancing the Department’s investments and capabilities in that area.
+Each modernization priority is led by a Principal Director, who is responsible for unifying and advancing the Department’s investments and capabilities in that area.
 This includes:

-The ADs are, by definition, meant to work quickly, set the technical direction for the Department in their area of expertise, and ensure the transition of technologies into operational use.
+The PDs are, by definition, meant to work quickly, set the technical direction for the Department in their area of expertise, and ensure the transition of technologies into operational use.

 The DoD will leverage AI to enable U.S. forces to operate more effectively and efficiently.
 As a Department, we are evaluating which of our processes and procedures can be enabled via adoption of AI technology to meet warfighter needs and Defense priorities.